mjoyceGR/ASTR3007_tools/README.md

 ###### pandas
 ###### ColumnDataSource

+On newer systems, there are probably built-in ways to install Python3 packages that I do not know about or understand.
+Your Python application or interface will have some internal way of managing this.

+To install all of these in the terminal, download or copy **requirements.txt** to your directory and type

+	pip3 install -r requirements.txt --user

+Or, equivalently, type out

+	pip3 install -r numpy --user

+for each package (numpy, pandas, ColumnDataSource) individually

 ## Installation
 If you already know how to use Python, or if you are friends with someone else who does, the easiest thing to do will be to copy the **Bokeh_students.py** script and use this in your preferred environment, keeping in mind that there are dependencies.